 The most common surgery performed for later-stage glaucoma is called a trabeculectomy.
 During this procedure, the surgeon will introduce a very small drainage hole into the eye wall while leaving a section of sclera (the white of the eye) intact above the hole to serve as a protective trap door, or "flap."
 The built-up fluid within the eye can then flow out more easily, lowering intraocular pressure and reducing the glaucoma symptoms.

-At Solomon Eye Physicians and Surgeons, our board-certified ophthalmologists are highly trained in the latest glaucoma diagnosis, management techniques, and MIGS (minimally invasive glaucoma surgery) procedures.
+At Solomon Eye Physicians & Surgeons, our board-certified ophthalmologists are highly trained in the latest glaucoma diagnosis, management techniques, and MIGS (minimally invasive glaucoma surgery) procedures.
 However, a trabeculectomy is considered a major surgery and should always be performed by an experienced glaucoma specialist.
 If we determine during your glaucoma evaluation that trabeculectomy is your best option for treatment, we will refer you to a trusted glaucoma specialist.

 While trabeculectomies are the most commonly performed glaucoma surgery, they are generally reserved for patients who have gotten little to no relief of symptoms with medication, eye drops, and MIGS procedures.
 Most trabeculectomy patients have intermediate- to late-stage glaucoma or rapidly progressing glaucoma.